 - If all these methods fail, you can fall back on the tried and tested way of kickstarting the writer in you.
 Attend a writing workshop and commit to doing the exercises/homework.
 It always works for me.
 Or check out some of the prompt-generating sites to get started.

 Would love to hear your thoughts on how you find inspiration and motivate yourself.
+And don't forget to check out the video series on writing.

 In the next part of this article I shall discuss how you can motivate your characters.
 Stay tuned!